ansys/pyaedt/doc/source/User_guide/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Here's a brief example on how to play with 2D and 3D Modeler.
+            This tutorial shows how to use 2D and 3D Modeler.

    .. grid-item-card:: Mesh
             :link: mesh